garygsw/Nav-NNDial/README.md

 - NLTK wordnet
 ```

-# Dataset
+# Datasets

-The dataset is the CamRest676 dataset collected in Wen et al, 2017a.
-The dataset is public available at: https://www.repository.cam.ac.uk/handle/1810/260970
+1. Camrest676: Collected in Wen et al, 2017a.
+The dataset is publicly available at: https://www.repository.cam.ac.uk/handle/1810/260970

+2. KvretNav: The navigation domain subset of the KVRET dataset in Eric & Manning, 2017.
+The full dataset is publicly available at: https://nlp.stanford.edu/blog/a-new-multi-turn-multi-domain-task-oriented-dialogue-dataset/

+3. NavDial: The multi-task navigation domain dataset.
+It is publicy available at: https://github.com/garygsw/NavDial-dataset

 # Overview
 The model can be roughtly divided into encoder and decoder modules.